Two top web accessibility tools, Interactive Accessibility vs UserWay

 The easiest way to compare the characteristics is by putting them side by side.
 The graph below shows who offers what features.

 Obviously, it will be impossible to go through all of them in one review.
-Therefore in Interactive Accessibility vs UserWay review, we will focus on the important ones.
+Therefore in the Interactive Accessibility vs UserWay comparison review, we will focus on the important ones.

 First stop, Accessibility Training.